-Now, in the early months of 2019, a major task is to launch into a serious research programme: not least to find out the changes that have occurred in the Republic of Bosnia since the civil war at the end of the last century created it.
-For much of its history, Bosnia was part of the Ottoman Empire and, as such, it had an extremely varied enthic mix: there was about an equal proportion of Serbs, Croats and Bosniaks (the latter Slavs who had converted to Islam).
+Now, in the early months of 2020, a major task is a serious research programme: principally into the changes that have occurred in the Republic of Bosnia since the civil war which created it.
+For much of its history, Bosnia was part of the Ottoman Empire and, as such, it had an extremely varied ethnic mix: there was about an equal proportion of Serbs, Croats and Bosniaks (the latter Slavs converted to Islam).
 In addition many who had had experienced persecution elsewhere were made welcome.
-These included the Jews who were persecuted in Spain and who made their home here until the advent of Holocaust in the 20th century.
-It is true that those who converted to Islam were granted privileges, but in comparison with the appalling way in which those following certain beliefs were treated in certain periods in history, Bosnia was a place of relative tolerance until the civil war that resulted in the disintegration of Yugoslavia.
+These included the Jews who were persecuted in Spain and made their home right up to the advent of Holocaust in the 20th century.
+It is true that those who converted to Islam were granted privileges, but in comparison with the appalling way in which those following certain beliefs were treated in certain periods in history, Bosnia was a place of relative tolerance until the civil war that fragmented Yugoslavia.

 My other principal lines of research were in order to make this a truly modern book, reflecting the times - including the everlasting Brexit - and afflictions which had troubled society a good deal since the mid-20th century.
 These included illegal immigrants, and the plague of addiction which had become ever more embracing of everything from tobacco and alcohol to drugs and sex.
 The immigration originated from many places, latterly those embroiled in civil war in the Middle East or poverty in Africa; the drugs featured everything from the relatively mild to the highly toxic.